gigodata/gigodata.github.io/README.md

 https://gigodata.com
 ```

-The apex domain redirects to the `www` version to maintain consistent canonical URLs.
+The apex domain redirects to the `www` version to maintain consistent canonical URLs for indexing and citation.

 ---